 Its conical burr grinder has a larger top that helps funnel the beans down to the bottom, which ensures that all the beans you use come out at the perfect size for use in your coffee maker.
 The grinder has slick sides that keep those beans from sticking too, which can make cleaning the grinder easier.

-Make enough beans for a larger crowd with the Gourmia GCG185 Electric Burr Coffee Grinder, which can make the exact amount of ground beans needed for brewing up to 18 cups in a separate coffee maker.
+Make enough beans for a larger crowd with the Gourmia GCG185 Electric, which can make the exact amount of ground beans needed for brewing up to 18 cups in a separate coffee maker.
 The GCG185 has a start button that turns the machine on with one touch, but this button also acts like a stop button to turn the machine off at the end.

 The multiple grind settings that you can choose from are clearly visible as white markings on the bottom of the container’s black base.
-Gourmia also included coarse, medium and fine markings to show you how those grounds will come out.
+Gourmia also included course, medium, and fine markings to show you how those grounds will come out.

 The bean container fits right down inside the machine and directly on top of the grinder, but you can remove the entire canister because of its screw in and out design.
 The machine will transfer any ground beans into a ground coffee canister on the bottom.

 A larger grinding chamber works with a burr grinding disc that rotates quickly to break down those beans into the right type of powder or grinds, and this disc also reduces the risk of the grinder overheating.

 This is also a commercial-grade model that operates in the same way that real coffee shops do to extract as much flavor possible from any of the beans that you grind.
 Conical burrs operate at a fast speed to quickly grind the beans while also ensuring that the beans do not overheat.

 Though it features 16 built-in grind settings, Capresso makes it easier for you to decide which setting to use based on the beans you use and the coffee that you make.
 Extra fine settings are more suitable for a classic espresso, while a coarse setting is better for use in percolators.

 A clear bean hopper on the top can hold more than eight ounces of beans and lets you more clearly see the amount inside, which can help you decided when to add more beans.
 All ground coffee produced moves into a separate canister on the bottom that can hold four ounces.

 A new timer feature added to the 560.01 Infinity can grind beans for just five seconds or up to a maximum of 60 seconds, which will produce the finest grounds possible.
 The Infinity comes with a brush for cleaning old grounds out of the grinder and a safety feature that locks the burr grinder when in use.

 The Secura SGC-903B Automatic Electric Burr Coffee Grinder Mill combines the beans produced by a standard coffee mill with the convenience of a modern electric grinder.
 A clear bean canister, which holds 100 grams of beans, sits partially inside the grinder case instead of on top of the case to reduce its profile and to make it easier to store or display in your kitchen.

 The SCG-903B makes coarser grinds that you can use with a French press and thinner grounds for making espressos and cappuccinos.
 Its 110W motor provides faster and more efficient grinding power, but it has safety features in place that keep beans from tasting burnt and for keeping the grinder from overheating.

 On the front of the grinder is a power button that turns it on and off as well as a cup size knob that you turn to the right for making two to 12 cups.
 As it grinds your beans, it moves the finer or coarser powder into a container on the base that you can use for transferring the coffee to your machine.

 This mechanism also preserves more of the original bean flavor, which you can taste in your coffee.

 Though it has the company’s name on it, this grinder produces ground beans that you can use in any coffee maker made by any manufacturer.
 The grinding chamber, bean hopper and ground coffee canister all come out for removing old beans and grounds inside or for adding the grounds to your own coffee pot.

 When you install the bean hopper on the top, you line the screw up with the base and turn it until it clicks into place.
 This will leave the grinder set on its finest setting, but you can keep twisting it to select a coarser grind.

 Its bean hopper holds eight ounces of full beans, which will make the four ounces of ground beans that the ground coffee canister holds.
-This canister comes off, and Mr. Coffee gives you a measuring spoon for adding the grounds to a separate machine.
+This canister comes off, and this model gives you a measuring spoon for adding the grounds to a separate machine.

 The grinder also comes with a small arrow light on one side.
 This light comes on and becomes bright green to indicate when the grinder is ready to use.

-The Encore Conical Burr Coffee Grinder with Bin from Baratza easily out beats other machines vying for the title of the best burr grinder.
+The Encore Conical with Bin from Baratza easily out beats other machines vying for the title of the best burr grinder.
 Its 40 grinding settings let you experiment and find out which setting is best for your coffee beans, and it even has a setting for grinding beans for espresso.

-Best Burr Coffee Grinder
+Our Overall Best Coffee Grinder

-With a conical design that ensures you get all the flavor from your beans and that you never waste any of those beans, its easy to see why the Baratza Encore Conical Burr Coffee Grinder with Bin (View on Amazon.com) ranks as the top burr coffee grinder.
+With a conical design that ensures you get all the flavor from your beans and that you never waste any of those beans, it’s easy to see why the Baratza Encore Conical with Bin ranks as the top burr coffee grinder.

 The included bin keeps the ground beans safe and secure from odors in the surrounding area and moisture that might impact the flavor of the beans when brewed.
 Called one of the top models for home brewers, the Encore comes with settings suitable for traditional drip coffee as well as espresso.

 That motor also runs more quietly than other grinders and reduces the risk of static build up while moving beans from the grinder to the bin.